Translation Theories – Eugene Nida and Dynamic Equivalence

 (2) natural, it points to the receptor language;

 (3) closest, it linked together on an extremely similar basis.
-Dynamic Equivalence translation means to choose the translation which is closest to the original language on a natural basis.
+Dynamic Equivalence translation means choosing the translation which is closest to the original language on a natural basis.

-The so-called closest mainly in regards of the sense, and the translator focus more on the meaning and spirit of the original text, rather than rigidly adhere to the structure and form.
-In accordance with the definition of Nida, the dynamic translation is not equal to the traditional “free translation” or “live translation of” because of the stringent requirements.
+The so-called closest is mainly in regards to the sense, and the translator focuses more on the meaning and spirit of the original text, rather than rigidly adhering to the structure and form.
+In accordance with the definition of Eugene Nida, dynamic translation is not equal to the traditional “free translation” or “live translation” because of the stringent requirements.

-It requires translation text to reflect the original text as perfect as possible in a different language structure, while there is no such requirement in free translation.
+It requires translation text to reflect the original text as perfectly as possible in a different language structure, while there is no such requirement in free translation.

 Theory and Practice